Angelmikeal/udacity-feed-reader/README.md

 ## Download And Navigation

-The application can be download by clicking the clone or download button and selecting download.
+The application can be download by clicking the clone or download button and selecting download zip.
-Once dowloaded the application can be opened in the browser it has a nav menu that can be used cycle through the 4 different feeds.
+Once dowloaded extract the files and open the index.html file in the browser the application can be opened in any browser it has a nav menu that can be used cycle through the 4 different feeds.